dmsherazi/Battery-Management-System/README.md

 The system allows for up to three batteries to be managed separately.
-This ensures that failed batteries may be isolated without adversely affecting the other batteries as could happen if batteries were connected in parallel.
+This ensures that failed batteries may be isolated without adversely affecting the other batteries, as could happen if batteries were connected in parallel.
 Also note that if batteries were connected in parallel, the same type and age of battery must be used, which would necessitate changing all batteries if one were to fail.